 Gathering the Elect

-The saints will be assembled before Jesus on the Last Day, and the wicked will be collected for judgment and cast from his presence.
+The saints will be gathered and assembled before Jesus on the Last Day, while the wicked will be collected for judgment and cast from his presence.

-On the Last Day, the righteous and the unrighteous are “gathered” before Jesus, the former for vindication and salvation, and the latter for judgment and condemnation.
-This event is linked in the New Testament to Christ’s “arrival” at the end of the age.
-On that day, he will resurrect the dead, judge the dead and living, terminate the “Last Enemy, Death,” and consummate the Kingdom of God.
+On the Last Day, both the righteous and the unrighteous will be assembled before Jesus, the former for vindication and salvation, and the latter for judgment and punishment.
+This time of judgment is linked to Christ’s “arrival” when he will resurrect the dead and terminate the “Last Enemy, Death.”

 Harvest - Photo by martin bennie on Unsplash